MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-net-request-default.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The client driver's implementation of the *EVT\_NET\_REQUEST\_DEFAULT* event callback function to handle an object identifier (OID) request to query or set information in the driver.
+Implemented by the client driver as the default handler for object identifier (OID) requests.

 Syntax
 ------